Starkiller645/angel/README.md

 2. `angel` (if make-installed) / `angel/__init__.py` (if running from source)

 # Requirements
-These should be the same for all distros, but open an issue if there is a difference
+These should be the same for all distros, but open an issue if there is a difference.
+Only use one installation method if possible.

+* PyPi packages: `praw pillow pyqt5 requests setuptools pytest`
-* Distro packages: `python3 python3-praw python3-pillow python3-pyqt5 python3-requests python3-setuptools`
+* Distro packages: `python3 python3-praw python3-pillow python3-pyqt5 python3-requests python3-setuptools python3-pytest`